wagtail/wagtail-live/docs/getting_started/tutorial.md

 ### Channel configuration

 After your request URL is verified, scroll down to **Subscribe to Bot Events** and click the `Add Bot User Event` button.
-Choose the `message.channels` event and git the `Save Changes` button.
+Choose the `message.channels` event and hit the `Save Changes` button.
 This allow your bot to listen for messages in public channels that it is added to.

 In the workspace you installed the app, create a new channel.
 In the channel's page, look for the `Show channel details` icon at the top right of the page and click it.